 For those not quite ready to turn in, there is another behind the scenes opportunity.
 This one takes you on a tour of the maintenance of the large shark and coral reef aquariums.
 You get to see the staging areas where the trainers set up food.
 The board that shows which animals get what and a view from the top.
 Very cool.
 Lights out are at 11:30 p.m.
 And, believe me, the kids are ready!

 Upon wake up, you get your camp t-shirts.
 Almost all the kiddos immediately put them on!
 Then it’s breakfast and a visit to another animal area.
-We headed over to Pacific Point Preserve, home to the seals, the sea lions, and one otter who seemed a bit inconvenienced to be seen so early.
+Next stop, Pacific Point Preserve, home to the seals, the sea lions, and one otter who seemed a bit inconvenienced to be seen so early.

 One of the neatest parts of this walk is seeing the park completely empty.

-Once we arrived the seals were pretty uninterested in us but the sea lions were ready for the people.
+Once we arrived the seals were pretty uninterested in us.
+However, the sea lions are ready for the people in the morning.
 Or the fish that the people provide!?
 Everyone was provided with a tray of fish and plenty of time to feed the sea lions and explore the area.

 At this point, your SeaWorld Overnight is over.
 Unless you are taking the add-on Behind the Scenes tour.
 Which we were, so, onward!